 Department of Computer Science offers the Computing major with two concentrations:

 - Computer Science: it deals with theoretical and algorithmic foundations of computation.
 Students will take an extensive core of computer science courses, including data structures and algorithm, discreet computing structures, operating system, computer architecture and organization.
 Traditionally, computer scientists work in designing and implementing software, devising new ways to use computers, and developing effective ways to solve computing problems.

 - Information Technology: it prepares students to create highly dynamic information handling systems that are Web-based.
 The program focuses on the programming applications of the Internet and WWW: dynamic scripting, information processing, and visual interfaces.
 You will take a strong core of computing courses supported by classes in business, communications, and art.

-The application for general accreditation of Computing major from the Computing Accreditation Commission of ABET is in progress.
+The Computing major received general accreditation from the Computing Accreditation Commission of ABET in August 2017.

 Highlights of the Department and majors